VenkataSrimanNarayana/VenkataSrimanNarayana/README.md

 - 👋 Hi, I’m @VenkataSrimanNarayana.
 - 👀 I’m interested in Machine Learning.
 - 🌱 I’m currently learning Scikit learn library, pytorch library for python.
-- 💞️ I’m looking to collaborate on any preoject involving python3.
+- 💞️ I’m looking to collaborate on any project involving python3.
 - 📫 You can reach me at venkata.sriman@iitgn.ac.in.
 - I am willing to learn and collaborate on any kind of project involving python3.